Let me get the key point out of the way without sounding like an obnoxious third person internet-robot:

 As for some random trivia…

 I grew up in the harsh Arctic temperatures of the Finnish Lapland.
 This (partly) explains my deep affection for black coffee and heavy music.
-I’ve called Sydney home since 2007.
+I’ve called Sydney, Australia home since 2007.
 And for those of you not quite fluent in the pronunciation of Finnish names, it’s Yoo-nas.
 Rad, right?